vojtechmares/kubernetes-training/README.md

 Kubernetes native:

-- Recreate (deetes all pods and creates new ones)
+- Recreate (deletes all pods and creates new ones)
 - RollingUpdate (zero downtime)

 Extended: